Murder of Elizabeth McCabe: Trial of Vincent Simpson

 Simpson's trial began in October 2007 in Edinburgh.
 Simpson had several previous convictions, mostly for dishonesty and petty crime, having been convicted of larceny in 1967, going equipped to steal in 1970, theft in 1974, burglary and theft in 1977, and fraud and making a false statement to police in 1981.
 However, the jury did not hear of these previous convictions as Scottish law prevents previous convictions being heard in court.
 The defence had attempted to get the case against Simpson thrown out in the early stages, but were unsuccessful.
-They had claimed he could not receive a fair trial due to the fact that some witnesses from the time had either died or could not be traced and because some documents and items were missing, whilst also saying that prosecuting him would "breach his human rights".
+They had claimed he could not receive a fair trial due to the fact that some witnesses from the time had either died or could not be traced and because some documents and items were missing, while also saying that prosecuting him would "breach his human rights".
 The judge rejected these claims, saying that while the passage of time since the murder had caused some disadvantage, he was not convinced that any trial would not be fair.
 Simpson also faced two other charges of breach of the peace, on the grounds that he had approached women in Dundee at around the same time as the murder and caused them distress and alarm.